About Us

 __________

-SUPER COOL NEWS: Once again, our Recipients came up with a way to express their appreciation for the healing gifts you made possible in their lives.
-In addition to the decals they previously made, they recently chose to have license plates that designate their gifting number for those who want them.
-Watch for WI motorcycle plates on the road that read H4H 1-31 (i.e. H4H 6), with hopefully more numbers to come.
-And please note, Hogs For Heroes does not ask Recipients to tag their beautiful bikes (or themselves) in any way.
-They choose to do it.
+SUPER COOL NEWS: Our Recipients created a way to express their appreciation and pride for the healing gifts your donations have made possible.
+In addition to the decals they had made exclusively for Recipient use, they chose to have license plates that reflect their gifting number within the Hogs For Heroes family.
+Watch for WI motorcycle plates on the road that read H4H## (i.e. H4H6 or H4H47, etc.).
+And please note, Hogs For Heroes does not ask Recipients to tag their bikes (or themselves!) in any way.
+They choose to do this.

 __________